sparktsang/sparktsang.github.io/_posts/psychedelic.md

 But my thoughts were interrupted.
 His topic had already shifted to his reading list.
 He had, he claimed, listened to all the major religious texts on audiobook—the Bible, the Quran, the Vedas, a dozen others he rattled off.
 He knew reading was better for critical thinking, but audiobooks were more efficient, he said, even if he had to constantly pause to reflect.

 Then he soared beyond Buddha.
 Above all the realms, he explained, was the highest dimension, "the source of everything."
-He described how, upon reaching it, one could reshape reality like a god, how he could transform Hong Kong into a pinnacle of civilization, its people remade into beings of breathtaking beauty.
+He cited a scene in *Matrix*, and described how, upon reaching it, one could reshape reality like a god, how he could transform my hometown into a pinnacle of civilization, its people remade into beings of breathtaking beauty.

 And at that point, I stopped listening.
 The desire to ask more questions had evaporated.
 I was just staring at him, my mind a blank, trying to calculate how to politely end this conversation and escape.